jbgreer/usbd_scanner/README.md

-# Nordic Semiconductor usbd_scanner PCA10056 & PCA10059 nRF52840 Example
+# Nordic Semiconductor usbd cdc acm scanner logging

-In the interest of expanding availability of examples for this device, I have created an example that scans for advertisements and publishes them using the usbd cdc acm
+In the interest of expanding availability of examples for this device, I have created this usbd_scanner example.
+This scans for advertisements and publishes them to a USB CDC ACM port.

+Right now this works for the nRF52840 (PCA10056).
+PCA10059 will aarive shortly.

 This example is based on the one found in nRF5 SDK version 17.0.2 Please see the Nordic Semiconductor InfoCenter for more information.